Avro Canada VZ-9 Avrocar: Design

 It was discovered that the craft was inherently unstable in forward flight, as the aerodynamic center of pressure was well forward of the center of gravity.
 The Avrocar thus included a mechanical stability augmentation system that was independent of the pilot's controls.
 The turborotor had a fairly large angular momentum and was intended to act as a powerful gyroscope, providing a "normal" direction of flight.
 Control cables attached to the base of the rotor would be pulled when the craft moved in relation to the rotor, actuating the control surfaces to counteract the motion.

-The vehicle was manned by a crew of two, positioned in separate cockpits squeezed into empty areas in the airframe.
+The vehicle was operated by a crew of two, positioned in separate cockpits squeezed into empty areas in the airframe.
 In practice, only one pilot was usually on board during testing; a number of flights were made with an observer in the second cockpit.
 Until control problems were completely solved, the Avro test pilots acquired a "touch" for the extremely sensitive control inputs and Avro Aircraft Chief Development Test Pilot Potocki was eventually able to demonstrate a "hands-off" flight.
 Nonetheless, Avro test pilot Peter Cope, USAF project pilot Walter J. Hodgson and NASA's Ames Research Center Chief Test Pilot Fred J. Drinkwater III, who all flew the Avrocar, considered it still a tricky vehicle to fly.
 Drinkwater likened a flight in it to "balancing on a beach ball".